 Refer to D-205: Purchasing Thresholds and Restrictions for additional policies and procedures, including competitive bidding requirements.

-Note: When multiple approval requirements apply to a single purchase all approvals must be obtained and documented prior to including the service in the customer’s IPE or issuing a service authorization.

 Delegating Required Actions

 Required actions that are assigned to VR staff at the unit level must be completed by identified VR staff member (i.e. VR Counselor, VR Supervisor, or VR Manager) or a VR staff member that is at an equivalent or higher level of supervision.
 When a required action is completed in the absence of the designated approver or consultant, the staff member completing the action must document a justification to this variance from the defined processes and procedures.